Creative Dorm Room Decor

-Bedding is an important part of your dorm room, since most students spend a lot of time studying and relaxing on their bed.
-Try a solid comforter with patterned sheets or mix patterns like a stripe with a floral.
+Bedding is an important part of your dorm room decor, since most students spend a lot of time studying and relaxing on their bed.
+Try a solid comforter with patterned sheets, or mix patterns like stripes with florals.
 You can never have too many pillows!
 Choose different colors and textures to add spice to your bed.
+Because beds are often the only seating available for guests, make sure your dorm bedding sheets can easily be laundered.

+The best dorm room ideas are ones that don't put a dent in your budget.
 Create a large rug on a budget by lining up two smaller, identical rugs.
 This extra-large rug will save you from buying a bulky roll of carpet, since most schools do not provide rugs.
-Another trick to craft a large rug is using sample carpet tiles from a home center.
+Another trick to crafting a large rug is using sample carpet tiles from a home center.
 Pick out different colors and create a large pattern to suit your fancy.

 Out of the Ordinary

-Accessorize your bulletin boards with a chic look.
-Choose photos and postcards that won't clutter but add class.
-Add a creative touch by using ribbon as an earring holder.
+The key to college room decor is mixing style with functionality.
+One good way to do this is to accessorize your bulletin boards with keepsakes and inexpensive artwork.
+Choose photos and postcards you love, but avoid making your board look cluttered.
+Add a creative touch by using ribbon as an earring holder, or a strip of magnets to hold paperclips.
 This will show off your collection and keep it organized.

 In the Clear